-The question paper will consist of five sections: A, B, C, D, and E. Section A is compulsory and will consist of 8 short-answer type questions, with each question carrying 2.5 marks.
+The question paper will consist of five sections: A, B, C, D, and E. Section A is compulsory covering whole syllabus and will consist of 8 short-answer type questions, with each question carrying 2.5 marks.
 Candidates are required to attempt six questions from this Section.
-Sections B, C, D, and E will have two questions from the sections A, B, C and D of the syllabus and carry 15 marks.
+Sections B, C, D, and E will have two questions from the Unit I, II, III and IV respectively of the syllabus and carry 15 marks.
 Candidates are required to attempt one question each from Sections B, C, D, and E of the question paper.